rokroskar/spark_workshop/README.md

 [I 15:32:11.906 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).
 ```

 The number at the end of `https://[all ip addresses on your system]:8889/` is the port number on which the notebook is running.
-You can access it by simply going to https://localhost:8889 in your local browser.
-This will bring up a menacing message about an untrusted certificate, which you can safely ignore (we created a self-signed certificate during the notebook setup) and either click "Advanced -> Proceed to localhost" (in Chrome) or "I understand the risks -> Add Exception" (in Firefox) or simply "Continue" (in Safari).
+You can access it by simply going to https://localhost:8889 in your local browser. **Make sure you specify https and not just http!** This will bring up a menacing message about an untrusted certificate, which you can safely ignore (we created a self-signed certificate during the notebook setup) and either click "Advanced -> Proceed to localhost" (in Chrome) or "I understand the risks -> Add Exception" (in Firefox) or simply "Continue" (in Safari).

 Note that the `--setup` option is only needed the first time you start the
 notebook (to set up your SSL certificate and password) -- you can leave it out